what is paid parental leave?

 2026 entitlements at a glance

-the 26 weeks is the total entitlement for your family — not per parent. however, the way you split it is flexible.
+the total entitlement is per family — not per parent. the way you split it is flexible, with reserved weeks per parent on a 'use it or lose it' basis.

 how much will you get paid?